danielgroves/danielgroves.net/camera-roll/_posts/2014-01-14-cairngorms-and-loch-leven.md

 I recently decided that in order to motivate myself to both use the camera more, and get more of what I shoot "out there" I would start a camera roll.
 This is essentially a photo blog, something I have been considering starting for some time now.

 In order to kick everything off, I thought I would start by sharing three images taken during the summer when I spent some time in the Cairngorms and stayed at the top of Loch Leven.
-These three have already been shared, along with a few more, in my post *[Scotland Photography](/notebook/2013/09/scotland-photography/ "Notebook entry on Photography in Scotland")*.
+These three have already been shared, along with others, in my post *[Scotland Photography](/notebook/2013/09/scotland-photography/ "Notebook entry on Photography in Scotland")*.

 <figure>
     <img src="/assets/camera-roll/2014/01/DSC_7615.jpg" alt="Looking up during Cairngormski slopes during the summer months" />